weihuanChen/markdownpreview.org/UserService.md

 8.1 This Agreement shall be governed by and construed in accordance with the laws of the People's Republic of China, without regard to its conflict of law provisions.

-8.2 Any disputes arising out of or relating to this Agreement shall first be resolved through good-faith negotiation.
-If negotiation fails, both parties agree to submit the dispute to the competent courts located in HangZhou, China for resolution.
+8.2 Any dispute arising out of or relating to this Agreement shall first be resolved through good-faith negotiation.
+If negotiation fails, the parties agree to submit the dispute to the courts of competent jurisdiction in the operator's location.

 ## 9. Contact Information

 If you have any questions about this User Service Agreement, please contact us at:

-- **Email:** [shendongloving123@gmail.com]
+- **Email:** [support@markdownpreview.org]

 [markdownpreview.org]